 The degree of fully fledged collaboration in the project;

 An evenly balanced sharing of the budget.The Fund will, where needed, seek the advice of the Dutch Embassies and/or Consulates in the countries concerned regarding the cooperation between Dutch and local parties within the proposed collaboration.

 The evaluation takes the form of a tender.
 This means that a number of projects are preferred above the other submissions, and the project plans that are declined do not receive an individual explanation from the Fund.
+Within the total programme (open call #1 and 2) the fund strives for a diverse selection of theme's, disciplines project forms, locations and partners.
 The Fund will contact the selected parties.
 The selection will be announced by e-mail within the six weeks after the deadline.